John Flynn (minister)

 John Flynn OBE (25 November 1880 – 5 May 1951) was an Australian Presbyterian minister who founded the Australian Inland Mission (AIM) which later separated into Frontier Services and the Presbyterian Inland Mission, as well as founding what became the Royal Flying Doctor Service, the world's first air ambulance.

 Early life

+Flynn was born at Moliagul, central Victoria on 25 November, 1880.
+The third child of Thomas and Rosetta Flynn, John was raised in Sydney by his mother's sister after his mother died during childbirth.
+When he was five, John was reunited with his family at Snake Gully, near Ballarat.

+The Flynn family later moved to Sunshine in Melbourne's western suburbs.
 Educated at Snake Valley, Sunshine and Braybrook primary schools, he matriculated from University High School in Parkville in Melbourne, aged 18.
 Unable to finance a university course, he became a pupil-teacher with the Victorian Education Department and developed interests in photography and first aid.
 In 1903 he began training for the ministry through an extra-mural course for 'student lay pastors', serving meanwhile in pioneering districts of Beech Forest and Buchan.
 His next four years in theological college were interspersed with two periods on a shearers' mission and the publication of his Bushman's Companion (1910).